 After their respective contributions into the Plan, the contributions in the form of Company common stock were then allocated to participants in units of the CCIC Unitized Common Stock Trust Fund.
 The employer securities contributions vest in the same manner as the Company's standard and annual discretionary cash matches.
-See "vesting description" below.
-Participants are able to sell such units and reinvest the proceeds into other Plan investment options at any time, even to the extent such amounts are non-vested.
+See "Vesting" below.
+Participants are able to sell such units and reinvest the proceeds into other Plan investment options at any time, even to the extent such amounts are unvested.

-The Company's discretionary contributions were \$13,076,525 (net of \$69,633 of forfeitures) and \$15,789,756 (net of \$60,094 of forfeitures) for the years ended December 31, 2015 and 2014, respectively.
+The Company's discretionary contributions were \$15,507,566 (net of \$177,852 of forfeitures) and \$13,076,525 (net of \$69,633 of forfeitures) for the years ended December 31, 2016 and 2015, respectively.

-During 2015, the Company acquired Quanta Fiber Networks, Inc. ("Sunesys"), a wholly owned owned subsidiary of Quanta Services, Inc. Employees of Sunesys previously participated in the Quanta Services, Inc. 401(k) Savings Plan ("Quanta Plan").
-On December 1, 2015, in connection with the Company's integration of Sunesys, a total of \$13,636,764 representing 401(k) holdings of former Sunesys employees hired by the Company was transferred from the Quanta Plan into the Plan.
+During 2015, the Company acquired Quanta Fiber Networks, Inc. ("Sunesys"), a wholly owned subsidiary of Quanta Services, Inc. Employees of Sunesys previously participated in the Quanta Services, Inc. 401(k) Savings Plan ("Quanta Plan").
+On December 1, 2015, in connection with the Company's integration of Sunesys, a total of \$13,636,764, representing Quanta Plan holdings of former Sunesys employees hired by the Company, was transferred from the Quanta Plan into the Plan.
+An additional \$28,482 was transferred from the Quanta Plan into the Plan in January 2016.